How to Self-Soothe and Feel More Calm

 We can easily activate the parasympathetic nervous system by taking a few long, deep breaths.
 One easy breathing strategy to remember is box breathing.
 Box breathing involves breathing in for a count of four, holding for a count of four, breathing out for a count of four, and then holding for a count of four.
 Repeat this box breathing method for a few rounds until you start to feel calmer.

-In Dialectical Behavior Therapy (DBT), it’s suggested that engaging in pleasant activities is a good way to self-soothe (Linehan, 1993).
-Indeed, regularly doing an activity we enjoy can help us feel more content, and doing this activity when we’re stressed may make us feel better.
-Some of my favorite pleasant activities include spending time in nature, yoga, and hanging out with friends.
-What pleasant activities help you to feel better?
+In Dialectical Behavior Therapy (DBT), it is suggested that engaging in pleasant activities is a good way to self-soothe (Linehan, 1993).
+Indeed, regularly doing an activity we enjoy can help us feel more content, and doing this activity when we're stressed may make us feel better.
+Some of my favorite pleasant activities are gardening, spending time with friends, and doing arts and crafts.
+What pleasant activities help you feel better?

 Perhaps one of the most frustrating parts of experiencing intense negative emotions is not knowing why you experience them.
 By gaining more awareness about what leads us to get upset in the first place, we can get better control of our emotions.

-First, we can try not to get ourselves into situations that upset us—for example, we can try to avoid that coworker that makes us feel frustrated or we can stop ourselves before we get into that same old argument with a family member.
+First, we can try not to get ourselves in situations that upset us—for example, we can try to avoid that coworker that makes our blood boil or we can stop ourselves before we get into that same old argument with our mother.

-Whatever thought processes get you stuck, it’s good to know what they are so you can start talking back to those thoughts.
-Tell them why they’re wrong—or at least unhelpful—so that you can get your mind back.
-Keep track of your progress by writing down your reflections in a journal.
-Go back and take a look at your progress when you’re feeling stuck.
+Whatever thought processes get you stuck, it's good to know what they are so you can start talking back to these thoughts.
+Tell them why they are wrong—or at least unhelpful—so that you can get your mind back.

 In Sum